conneillys/AI-Project/docs/Proposal.md

         - How can we tweak/tune the bot to be better
         - Depending on the AI Core tech, this can be a genetic algorithm to tune magic values and modifiers in heuristics -->

+The first problem that needs to be tackled is processing, sanitizing, and categorizing the community data sources to create a singular database of all possible actions, buffs, and calculations that exist in the game.
+After this is complete work and be started on the simulator, which will take a starting environment, and allow an agent to preform actions until the craft is complete.
+Only after both of these things can we start in earnest in creating an AI to play the simulated crating game.

+Once we have a working AI, we can start preforming test runs compared against other players scores and optimizing to achieve the highest scores possible.

 ## References